Islam in Austria

 Islam in Austria is the largest minority religion in the country, practiced by 7.9% of the total population in 2016 according to the Austrian Academy of Sciences.
 The majority of Muslims in Austria belong to the Sunni denomination.
-Most Muslims came to Austria during the 1960s as migrant workers from Turkey and Yugoslavia.
-There are also communities of Arab and Afghan origin.
+The first Muslims came to Austria during the 1960s as migrant workers from Turkey and Yugoslavia.
+There are communities of Arab and Afghan origin as well.

 History

 Historian Smail Balić states that the first evidence of Muslims in Austria dates back to nomadic tribes from Asia that entered the region in 895.
 Following the Ottoman conquest of the Medieval kingdom of Hungary in the 16th century, more Muslims moved into the territory that makes up modern-day Austria.
 Muslims were expelled after the Habsburg Empire took control of the region once again in the late 17th century but a few were allowed to remain after the signing of the Treaty of Passarowitz in 1718.
 The Recognition Act in 1874 gave Christian and non-Christian communities including Muslims legal framework to be recognized as Religionsgesellschaften (religious societies).
 The largest number of Muslims came under Austrian control after the Austro-Hungarian occupation of Bosnia and Herzegovina in 1878.
+One estimate places the number of Muslims in Austria in 1892 at 500,000.

 In 1904 Bosnian Muslim students in Vienna established the first Muslim association in Austria, the Islamitisch akademischer Verein „Zvijezda" (Islamite Academic Association "Zvijezda").
 In 1907 some of its members split from it and established the second Muslim association in Vienna, the Verein der fortschrittlichen islamitischen akademischen Jugend „Svijest" (Association of Progressive Islamite Academic Youth "Svijest").
 After the Annexation of Bosnia and Herzegovina in October 1908 "Svijest" organized an action committee for gaining recognition of Islam in Austria (Aktionskomitee zur Erlangung der Anerkennung des Islam in Österreich).
 Austria recognized Muslims ("of the hanafite rite") as a religious society and regulated their religious freedoms with the so-called Islamgesetz (Islam Law) in 1912.

 After the collapse of the Austro-Hungarian Empire following World War I, only a few Muslims remained in the border of the new First Austrian Republic.
-In 1932 a private association called the Islamischer Kulturbund was set up by Zeki Aly, Mohammed Ali Binni and Baron Omar Rolf von Ehrenfels, its first president, to organize remaining and new Muslims in the country.
+In addition, Muslims from Arab and Asian countries came to Austria to study at its then renowned universities.
+These Muslims gathered for prayers and religious celebrations and founded Muslim faith and interfaith associations.
+In 1931, Mohammed Ali Binni established the intercultural and interfaith association, the Orientbund, which also had a Moslemische Sektion, that organised religious gatherings.
+The most significant Muslim faith association of the interwar period was the Islamischer Kulturbund, which was set up by the Egyptian-born doctor and activist Dr Zaki Ali, the pan-Arabic activist and businessman Mohammed Ali Binni and convert to Islam Baron Omar Rolf von Ehrenfels, its first president, to organize remaining and new Muslims in the country.
 However, the organization was promptly dissolved in 1939 following the Anschluss.
-Ehrenfels, being a critic of the Nazi Party, fled Austria.
+Ehrenfels, being an outspoken critic of the Nazi Party, fled Austria.